 - Russell Gerald Applebee, deceased, priest, Missionaries of the Holy Family: Victims accused Applebee in 1994.
 He left St. Petersburg in 1979.
 The order paid the victim's therapy fees.
 Applebee was convicted of abuse charges in Texas and Florida.

 - Norman G. Balthazar, priest: The church settled with a man who claimed Balthazar abused him at Christ the King Church in the 80s.
 There were additional abuse accusations from 1971.
-He was criminally charged in 1991 for soliciting a minor in Tampa.
+He faced criminal charges in 1991 for soliciting a minor in Tampa.
 The charges were dismissed.

-- Mathew Berko, deceased, priest: Berko abused a girl at the Ukrainian Catholic Diocese of St. Josaphat of Parma, in Toronto, Canada.
+- Mathew Berko, deceased, priest: Berko abused a girl at the Ukrainian Catholic Diocese of St. Josaphat of Parma in Toronto, Canada.
 He also had molestation charges filed against him in Connecticut in 1985.
-He was a pastor at Ukranian Catholic Church in the Diocese of St. Petersburg until removed in 2002.
+He was a pastor at the Ukrainian Catholic Church in the Diocese of St. Petersburg until his removal in 2002.

 - Polienato Bernabe, priest: Bernabe worked in the St. Petersburg diocese from 1975 to 1989.
-He was accused of repeated rapes (1978 to 1986) of a child beginning when the child was eight years old.
-He was a Palm Beach Diocese priest, 1992 to 1994 and an Army Chaplain in Ogdensburg NY, 1989-91.
-Diocese of St. Petersburg settled with a woman victim in 2003.
+He faced accusations of repeated rapes (1978 to 1986) of a child beginning when the child was eight years old.
+He was a Palm Beach Diocese priest 1992 to 1994 and an Army Chaplain in Ogdensburg, NY, 1989-91.
+The Diocese of St. Petersburg settled with a woman victim in 2003.
 Bernabe eventually left the country.

 - John Casula, Salesian Order priest: Casula worked at Mary Help of Christians boarding school in Tampa.
-A lawsuit alleges he abused a boy age 12 to 14 years old.
-Ten students alleged abuses at school by others.
+A lawsuit alleges he abused a boy aged 12 to 14 years old.
+Ten students alleged abuse at school by others.
 The school eventually closed.

 - Innocente Clementi, deceased, Salesian Order priest: Boys at Mary Help of Christians school accused Clementi of abuse.
 The church settled their cases.

 - Ramon Hernandez, Cuban priest: Hernandez relocated to the United States in 1980.
-In 2006 accused of abuses in 1999 at St. Rita's.
+In 2006 accused of abuse in 1999 at St. Rita's.
 No criminal charges.
-Disappeared while diocese was reviewing his case.
+Disappeared while the Diocese was reviewing his case.

 - Thomas J. Hidding, deceased: Accused of molesting a student at Jesuit High School in Tampa between 1980 and 1982 when he was a Jesuit brother.
 Accusation deemed “credible.”
 Relocated to Dallas, Texas High School, 1982 to 1983.

 - James C. Laram priest: A 14-year-old girl accused Lara of abusing her in 1987.
 Her mother was the church music director.
 The parents accused Lara of hitting the mother and slandering both parents.
-Suit resolved in 1990.
+The suit resolved in 1990.
 Lara continued working until retirement in 1999.

 - William A. Lau, priest: A victim accused Lau of a sexual act when he was a teenager in 1996.

-- Nicholas Mcloughlin, priest of Diocese of Venice, formerly of St. Petersburg: The diocese suspended Mcloughlin in 2018 due to alleged 1970s incidents with a minor.
-He was also accused of covering up his brother's (Ed Mcloughlin) abuses which allegedly occurred while he was a priest from 1980 to 1990.
+- Nicholas Mcloughlin, priest of the Diocese of Venice, formerly of St. Petersburg: The Diocese suspended Mcloughlin in 2018 due to alleged 1970s incidents with a minor.
+He was also accused of covering up his brother's (Ed Mcloughlin) abuses, which allegedly occurred while he was a priest from 1980 to 1990.

 - Thomas Mulryan, Brother Congregation of Holy Cross: Three boys accused Mulryan of abuse during the 1960s while at a school in Rome.
 He also worked at Catholic schools in Massachusetts and New York and at Jesuit High School in Tampa in 1988.
 He denied previous allegations.
 There were no known allegations during assignments in the United States.
 He retired in 1995.